soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/collecting-data-for-ediscovery.md

 Once "Preview" is completed, you will see the "Preview" button is now active.
 You can click on the button to preview a sampled subset of the results.

 ## Add to working set
 Once you are ready to collect and process the entire results of a search, you can do so by adding it to a working set.
-Please refer to [Add data to a working set](add-data-to-working-set) for detail.
+Please refer to [Add data to a working set](add-data-to-working-set) for details.